A BRIEF HISTORY OF LANCASTER, LANCASHIRE, ENGLAND

 In 1642 came civil war between king and parliament.
 At first Lancaster castle was in the hands of the royalists but soon supporters of Parliament captured it.

 So in March 1643 Royalists attacked the town.
 They demanded its surrender but the townspeople refused.
-After a fight the royalists captured Lancaster town.
+After a fight, the royalists captured Lancaster town.
 They also attempted to take the castle but failed.
-Moreover the royalist soldiers were needed elsewhere and after a time they gave up.
-However before they left they burned much of Penny Street.
+Moreover, the royalist soldiers were needed elsewhere and after a time they gave up.
+However, before they left they burned much of Penny Street.

 After the execution of Charles I his son was declared King of the Scots.
 In 1651 he was also declared King of England in Lancaster.
 But his army was routed by Cromwell at Worcester and he was forced to flee abroad.

 At the end of the 17th century a travel writer called Celia Fiennes visited Lancaster and said: 'The situation of Lancaster town is very good.
 The church is neatly built of stone, the castle is just by.
-Both are on a very great ascent above rest of the town and so are in open view'.
+Both are on a very great ascent above the rest of the town and so are in open view'.
 She also said: 'Lancaster town is old and much decayed.
-There had been a monastery, the wall of part of it remain'.
-Furthermore 'In the river there are great weirs made for salmon fishing where they hang their nets and catch great quantities of fish'.
+There had been a monastery, the wall of part of it remains'.
+Furthermore 'In the river, there are great weirs made for salmon fishing where they hang their nets and catch great quantities of fish'.